mkhlf594/Advanced-Lane-Detection/write_up.md

 ### An image after determining, lanel lines, the curavter and the distance from the center can be viewed as follows:
 ![alt text][image7]

+---
+### Further discussion
+I think this work is good in ideal conditions. when we have good road, not bumpy one, when the lane lines are clear.
+One challenge is what will happen when one of these lane lines is erased due to bad weather or bad infrastracture.
+Also, with bumpy road it will be difficult to determine the two lines.
+I think it needs a try to improve this algorithm to be more robust against bumpy road and it is worth to think about the situations when  one or both of the lane lines disappear.

-For the code, please check [here](Advanced Lane Detection.ipynb) and for a video recording, please check [here](https://youtu.be/MYAXK1TerF8).
+For the code, please check [here](Advanced-Lane-Detection.ipynb) and for a video recording, please check [here](https://youtu.be/63kZqN-IBro).